jorgearojas25/Butterflyjs/README.md

 ## run the project

 1. create a `.env` file in the root project as shown in the `.env.example` file
-2. run the sql database file
+2. run the sql database file in a mySQL instance
 3. `npm run build-prod`
-4. `npm run dev` for devs
+4. `npm run dev`
-5. `npm run server` note that isnt fully SSR
+5. `npm run server` for static sites view

 ## future work